awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 !!! info "Important"

-    If your application is already published and most users have already logged in, please manually set the user attributes once when integrate the Clickstrema SDK for the first time to ensure that subsequent events contains user attributes.
+    If your application is already published and most users have already logged in, please manually set the user attributes once when integrate the Clickstream SDK for the first time to ensure that subsequent events contains user attributes.

 #### Record event with items